Ugh, it happened again.

 9. Embrace Your Inner Hulk

 Get angry.
 Anger is easy to express.
 When you’re angry you know exactly why something pisses you off.
 What pisses you off about the world, your niche, or life in general?
-Vent your frustrations and the words will pour out.
+Vent your frustrations and your powerful words will pour out.

 10. Become a Better Writer Without Becoming a Better Writer